aquoss/js-control-flow-training/README.md

 ###Security Questions

 Work in the security_questions.js file.
+Make sure it's linked in `index.html`, and open `index.html` in your browser.

 1. Create an array called `securityQuestions`.
 Each element of `securityQuestions` will be an object with two keys: `question` and `expectedAnswer`.